neondatabase/website/content/docs/manage/branches.md

 ## Check the data size

 Tier limits define the amount of data you can store in a branch.
-Neon's free tier permits 3GB per branch.
+Neon's [Free Tier](/docs/introduction/technical-preview-free-tier) permits 3 GB per branch.
 When creating a new branch, the child branch includes the data from the parent branch.
-For example, if you have a branch with 1GB of data, the child branch is created with the same 1GB of data.
+For example, if you have a branch with 1 GB of data, the child branch is created with the same 1 GB of data.

-You can check the data size for a branch by viewing the `Database size` value on the **Branches** page (see [View branchings](#view-branches)).
+You can check the data size for a branch by viewing the `Database size` value on the branch details page (see [View branchings](#view-branches)).
 Alternatively, you can run the following query from the Neon SQL Editor:

 ```sql
 SELECT pg_size_pretty(sum(pg_database_size(datname)))